-- Two public notices appeared in the Cape & Torres News (one for the planning scheme and one for the interim LGIP amendment) on 6 November 2020. - A copy of the planning scheme, the interim LGIP amendment and the public notices was available on Council's website for the duration of the public consultation period. - A copy of the planning scheme and the interim LGIP amendment was available at Council's office on Thursday Island for the duration of the public consultation period. - A letter was sent by email to the adjoining local governments of Cook Shire Council, Torres Strait Island Regional Council and Northern Peninsula Area Regional Council on 17 November 2020.
+- Two public notices appeared in the Cape & Torres News (one for the planning scheme and one for the interim LGIP amendment) on 1 April 2021. - A copy of the revised planning scheme, the revised interim LGIP amendment and the public notices was available on Council's website for the duration of the public reconsultation period. - A copy of the revised planning scheme and the revised interim LGIP amendment was available at Council's office on Thursday Island for the duration of the public reconsultation period.